TofuBeans/TofuBeans/README.md

 - 👋 Hi, I’m @TofuBeans
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning jQuery
+- 🌱 I’m currently learning GDScript
-- 📫 You can reach me through my discord, TofuBoi#8955
+- 📫 You can reach me through my discord, Tofu_Beans#8066

 <!---
 TofuBeans/TofuBeans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.